p00f/nvim-ts-rainbow/README.md

 ## Warning/notice/whatever

 The queries might be out of date at any time, keeping up with them for languages I don't use is not feasible.
-If you get errors like `invalid node at position xxx`, try removing this plugin.
-If it fixes the problem, open an issue/PR
+If you get errors like `invalid node at position xxx`, try removing this plugin first before opening an issue in nvim-treesitter.
+If it fixes the problem, open an issue/PR here.

 ## Installation and setup
 Install and set up nvim-treesitter according to their documentation.
 Install this plugin, then add a `rainbow` section in the [call to `require("nvim-treesitter.configs").setup()`](https://github.com/nvim-treesitter/nvim-treesitter#modules):